The Commercial Risk Hiding in Your Inbox

 The most financially significant consequence of email-based negotiation is what happens when a contract is disputed.
 A dispute about what was agreed — what a clause means, what was included in scope, what the parties understood at the time of signature — is resolved by reference to the negotiation record.
 In an email environment, that record is incomplete, unreliable, and often irrecoverable.

+The legal costs of a contract dispute are substantial even when the underlying issue is relatively minor.
+When the dispute cannot be resolved by reference to a clear negotiation record, those costs escalate.
 There is also a less visible cost: the disputes that are settled unfavourably because the organisation cannot prove its position, even when that position was correct.
-These are not recorded anywhere as the cost of inadequate negotiation infrastructure.
+These are not recorded as the cost of inadequate negotiation infrastructure.
 They are recorded as the cost of the settlement.

 The renewal cost

 When the original negotiator has left, the renewal starts from scratch.
 Not because the relationship is new, but because the record of it is inaccessible.
 The organisation pays to recreate knowledge it already paid to create.
-Legal time is spent re-establishing positions that were already established.
-Negotiating leverage is lost because the history that would support it cannot be produced.

 The Architecture That Addresses Both

 A negotiation channel is the single source of truth for the entire commercial relationship.
-Every document, every discussion, every decision, every sign-off exists in one place, in sequence, accessible to everyone who needs it and nobody who does not.
-Version confusion is eliminated because there is one version of each document, in the channel, with a complete history of changes.
-Approval gaps are eliminated because sign-offs are captured formally within the channel at each stage, creating a timestamped record of what was agreed and by whom.
+Every document, every discussion, every decision, every sign-off in one place, in sequence, accessible to everyone who needs it.
+Version confusion is eliminated.
+Approval gaps are eliminated.
+When a dispute arises, the record is already there — complete, authenticated, and producible without legal reconstruction costs.

 The Risk That Is Never Measured

 The organisations that have moved their commercial negotiations out of the general inbox and into dedicated, controlled, audited channels do not typically do so because they measured the cost precisely.
-They do so because someone — a CISO who understood the egress risk, a CFO who experienced an expensive dispute, a general counsel who spent three weeks reconstructing a negotiation history from deleted emails — recognised that the current approach had a cost that the alternative did not.
+They do so because someone — a CISO who understood the egress risk, a CFO who experienced an expensive dispute, a general counsel who spent weeks reconstructing a negotiation history from deleted emails — recognised that the current approach had a cost that the alternative did not.

 The inbox was built for communication.
 Not for commercial negotiation.
 Not for sensitive document management.
 Not for building the institutional record that protects the organisation when things go wrong.
 The cost of using it for all three is real.
 It is simply never measured until something goes wrong.